jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

   (b) the costs of actions required to avoid, remedy, or mitigate the adverse effect.

 ### 331 Application for compliance order
-(1) The following may apply to a District Court for a compliance order:
+(1) The following may apply to the District Court for a compliance order:
   (a) the chief executive; or
   (b) a territorial authority.
 (2) An application under this section—
   (a) must be made by originating application; and
-  (b) is subject to the District Courts Rules 2009, as modified by—
+  (b) is subject to the District Court Rules 2014, as modified by—
     (i) sections 333 to 336; and
     (ii) rules made under section 342.